microservices-demo/microservices-demo.github.io/deployment/apcera.md

 ```
 <!-- deploy-doc-start create-infrastructure -->

-    ./deploySocksShop.sh
+    ./deploySockShop.sh

 <!-- deploy-doc-end -->

 After determining your targeted cluster and default namespace, this script does the following:

-- It sets your current namespace to \<your_default_namespace\>/socksshop.
+- It sets your current namespace to \<your_default_namespace\>/sockshop.
-- It runs the "apc manifest deploy" command against the socksshop-docker.json manifest to create the services and the socksshop-network virtual network.
+- It runs the "apc manifest deploy" command against the sockshop-docker.json manifest to create the services and the sockshop-network virtual network.
 - It creates [job affinity tags](https://docs.apcera.com/jobs/job-affinity/) to make sure that each service that uses a database is deployed to the same Apcera instance manager as the database.
-- It then runs the startSocksShop.sh script to start all of the Sock Shop services.
+- It then runs the startSockShop.sh script to start all of the Sock Shop services.

 Altogether, the script should take under two minutes to run.